 Space is at a premium at the Battersea Evolution site, which is why a limited eclectic range of cars were on show.
-But this cannot fully explain why ultra low emissions are not in abundance and a opportunity to sell them was being so easily missed.
+But this cannot fully explain why ultra low emissions vehicles are not in abundance and an opportunity to sell them was being so easily missed.

 The show wasn’t completely without electric and plug-in cars.
 Visitors were able to check out the BMW i3, i8, a Tesla Model X along with the Nissan‘s LEAF and a Mitsubishi Outlander PHEV.
 As the show is staffed by dealers, the question is do they know how to sell electric cars, or do they need to parachute experts in from the industry backed GoUltraLow campaign?